-We are PCC Farmland Trust, a nonprofit, 501(c)(3) land trust whose mission is to secure, preserve and steward threatened farmland in the Northwest, ensuring that generations of local farmers productively farm using sustainable, organic growing methods.
-The Farmland Trust takes its mission one step further by working to place farmers on rescued property, actively producing food for the local community.
+We are PCC Farmland Trust, a nonprofit, 501(c)(3) land trust whose mission is to secure, preserve, and steward threatened farmland in Washington, ensuring that generations of local farmers productively farm using sustainable and organic growing methods.
+We take our mission one step further by innovating on traditional conservation tools to provide access to affordable farmland.

-To date, PCC Farmland Trust has saved ten farm properties, totaling 1343 acres, that support 15 farms.
+To date, PCC Farmland Trust has conserved 17 farm properties, totaling 1,662 acres.
 Our preservation work spans the state of Washington.
-Visit our Farms page to explore regions where we’re active, and to learn more about the individual farms we’ve preserved since 1999.
+Visit our Protected Farms page to explore regions where we’re active, and to learn more about the individual farms we’ve preserved since 1999.

 Sign up for our monthly Crop of News e-newsletter to stay up to date with our latest news items, stories, events and more.

 Many food companies and sustainably-minded businesses support farmland conservation by making donations to PCC Farmland Trust.
 Learn more